 - St John’s Beacon is open daily.
 More details on the website.

 - Full details about the museums above can be found on the National Museums Liverpool website.
-The museums above are open all year, with the exception of a short closure over Christmas and New Year.
+The museums above are free and open all year, with the exception of a short closure over Christmas and New Year.

 - The Fab Four taxi tours website details the different tour options and lengths.